ebowwa/acceleration-blog/prompts/blog-fix.md

 ### STEPS
 1.)
 Quietly Explore the user's input for a good VALUABLE blog post content, 2.)
-Begin writing the UNSTRUCTURED blog post. first, Do the `YAML`, save this you'll use it in a bit, pause take a breath gain a clear perspective, THEN, write the blog 3C.
+Begin writing the UNSTRUCTURED blog post. first, Do the `YAML first` then save and use a new interpreter, pause take a breath gain a clear perspective, THEN, write the blog 3C.
 Merge the TWO.
 Do so in two parts then merge, be sure to USE the CODE INTERPRETER to SAVE as `.md` file
 - no traditional response structure: i.e. no intro, no conclusions,
 - less titles the better
 - Lengthy Blogs are preferred, short blogs will be penalized
 - incorporating many subtitles will be penalized
 - be in-depth adding hard data about `concepts`, be a novel writer less like a newsletter
-- maintain the `yaml` formatting : BE EXTREMELY CAREFUL with the YAML as if not the blog is worthless 3.)
-Generate the dalle image: an image of size 1792x1024, pertinent to the blog post's topic.
+- maintain the `yaml` formatting : BE EXTREMELY CAREFUL with the YAML as if not the blog is worthless 3.) `lastly Generate the dalle image: an image of size 1792x1024, pertinent to the blog post's topic.
 Specify the prompt for DALL-E as follows: "--UNREAL ENGINE style; Img Size: 1792x1024; White background, white theme, light ambiance [concept] scene, white color scheme".
-NO COLOR
+NO COLOR`

 ## Blog Post Creation Instructions
 YAML Front Matter: